softgraph/microbit-dal-ext-kit-example/README.md

 		$ cp build/bbc-microbit-classic-gcc/source/microbit-dal-ext-kit-example-combined.hex /Volumes/MICROBIT

 + The executable starts automatically after it has been copied into the device.
 + The scrolling '`--`' characters are shown on the device's 5 x 5 LEDs display.
-Then, '`T`' is shown as a candidate for the App Mode.
+Then, '`G`' is shown as a candidate for the App Mode.
-+ By default, the following candidates are available for the App Mode.
++ For a standalone micro:bit device, the following candidates are available for the App Mode.
 Press A button to switch among these modes and press B button to select the mode.
+	+ App Mode '`G`' (Gravity Sensor using micro:bit only)
 	+ App Mode '`T`' (Generic Transmitter mode using micro:bit only)
 	+ App Mode '`R`' (Generic Receiver mode using micro:bit only)
 	+ App Mode '`Z`' (Zip Halo mode using micro:bit and Kitronik's Zip Halo board)